Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-We found the most anonymization methods for voice and the least for EEG.
-For the traits touch, thermal, lip-facial, and motion we could not find any methods.
 We made the observation that most methods do not manipulate the temporal aspect of their data.
 Notable exceptions are Hirose et al.~\cite{hirose_anonymization_2019} and Maiti et al.~\cite{maiti_smartwatch-based_2016}.
 Since all traits result in time series data manipulating the temporal order or time differences between events could lead to some general anonymization techniques which work for multiple traits.
 For attribute protection we find anonymizing intrinsic attributes (e.g., age, sex) to be difficult as it is not clear which part of the behavioral data is relevant for these attributes.

 Further, we noticed a lack of even basic understanding of users’ privacy awareness and concerns about behavioral privacy.
 These are necessary to design protection techniques that consider user needs and requirements.